naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Police Bot 9: No one can beat the Robotropolis Po-

-PlugAnnoyed: [electricutes all the surrounding Police Guard Bots around him]
+PlugAngry: [electricutes all the surrounding Police Guard Bots around him]

 Police Guard Bots: AIEEEEEEEE!!!! [alls off the crows nest and smashes on the floor]